matwilso/matwilso.github.io/_posts/robot-future.md

 Over time, I might develop this post more to cover the other aspects.
 But to start, this is what I focus on because I've been thinking a lot about it.

+it's likely that learning from humans and human demos will matter. and maybe you can use the model to help ground the information you get. and reduce the amount of feedback and guiding you need.

-probably learning from humans and human demos will matter. i somewhat doubt teleoperation becoming big. it is a lot of the fuel for telsa autonomy, but that's because it makes sense to drive a car before it's autonomous. it makes less sense to teleop a humanoid robot before it's autonomous. it seems cheaper and easier to hire manual labor than to teleop a less reliable robot from somewhere else. unless we get really good cheap hardware and then telepresence from developing countries becomes economically viable, i think the tesla / karpathy short story route is not going to be main driving force
+i somewhat doubt teleoperation becoming big. it is a lot of the fuel for telsa autonomy, but that's because it makes sense to drive a car before it's autonomous. it makes less sense to teleop a humanoid robot before it's autonomous. it seems cheaper and easier to hire manual labor than to teleop an unreliable robot from somewhere else. unless we get really good cheap hardware and then telepresence from developing countries or something becomes economically viable, i think the tesla / karpathy short story route is not going to be a main driving force in humanoid robotics

 <div class="faq">Data curation?</div>
 Data curation will be important.
 Just like it really is for SL.
 In USL, it will be as well.
 You don’t have to be as strict.
 But you will want to curate the dataset to make sure it is